What is a small scale business?

-You can also find tons of ideas on the business ideas page, the post 38 of the Best Small Scale Business Ideas for Women, or get inspired by all sorts of Mom business owners in the interview section.
+You can also find tons of ideas on the business ideas page, the posts 38 of the Best Small Scale Business Ideas for Women, The Best Small Scale Food Business Ideas or get inspired by all sorts of Mom business owners in the interview section.

 RELATED POST: 9 Women Running Unique Small Businesses

 It took me a while to settle in to a business.
 You can read more about my journey and some important questions to ask yourself in this post about starting a business.